lakshitasisodia/lakshitasisodia/README.md

 ---

-## 🚀 Highlights & Architectural Mindset
+## 🚀 Architectural Highlights

-✅ Builder’s mindset — from UI to infra
+- ✅ **System Architect**: Building scalable designs with reliability in mind.
-✅ Architect — system design with scalability in mind
+- ✅ **AI x DevOps**: Where automation meets intelligence for streamlined workflows.
-✅ AI x DevOps — where automation meets intelligence
+- ✅ **Full-Stack Mastery**: From clean UI/UX to robust, deployed infrastructure.
-✅ SaaS Developer — deployable, monetizable, modular
+- ✅ **SaaS Developer**: Focused on deployable, monetizable, and modular solutions.

 ---